tmortimer23/LabelVision/README.md

 1. LabelVision requires Python 3.6 or greater.
 This can be downloaded from the [Python downloads page here](https://www.python.org/downloads/).
 It is recommended that you install Python 3.9.0.

 2. After downloading the correct version of Python for your system, the download file.exe should be run.
-A window will appear that will ask if you would like to install Python to your machine.
-For simplicity, click install and keep the installation in the default directory.
+A window will appear that will ask if you would like to install Python to your machine. **During this step, it is vital that you check the box that says "Add Python 3.9 to path".** Continue with the installation.

 3. Following the installation, a window should appear saying "Setup Successful".
 To check if Python installed correctly, open your command window ("Command Prompt" for Windows; "Terminal" for Mac) and type: